Farahan County

 Farahan County (شهرستان فراهان) (Note: Also romanized as Ŝahrestāne Farāhān) is in Markazi province, Iran.
 Its capital is the city of Farmahin.

 History

-After the 2006 National Census, Khenejin Rural District was separated from Komijan County, and Farahan District from Tafresh County, in the establishment of Farahan County, which was divided into two districts of two rural districts each, with Farmahin as its capital and only city at the time.
-After the 2016 census, the village of Talkh Ab was elevated to the status of a city.
+In 2011, Khenejin Rural District was separated from Komijan County, and Farahan District from Tafresh County, in the establishment of Farahan County, which was divided into two districts of two rural districts each, with Farmahin as its capital and only city at the time.
+The village of Talkh Ab was converted to a city in 2018.

 Demographics

 Language

 The majority of the county’s population are Persians who speak the Persian language.

 Population

-At the time of the 2011 census, the county's population was 30,042 people in 9,535 households.
+At the time of the 2011 National Census, the county's population was 30,042 people in 9,535 households.
 The 2016 census measured the population of the county as 28,994 in 9,744 households.

 Administrative divisions

 Farahan County's population history and administrative structure over two consecutive censuses are shown in the following table.